 Individuals with disabilities, including individuals with anxiety disorders and other psychological disorders, are eligible for accommodations.
-Licensed psychologists and psychiatrists may assess a student as having a psychological disorder and may recommend accommodations.
-The AS Office will work with the student and faculty to consider accommodations for the classroom as appropriate.
+Licensed psychologists and psychiatrists who have determined a student has a psychological disability may recommend accommodations.
+The AS Office will work with the student and faculty to provide accommodations for the classroom student as appropriate.

 Hearing impairments are often hidden disabilities that range from mild hearing loss to deafness.
-Students with severe hearing loss may use American Sign Language interpreters or Cued Speech transliterators.
+Students with severe hearing loss may use American Sign Language interpreters or Cued Speech Transliterators.
 Some students read lips and rely on seeing the speaker.
 A hearing aid may help some individuals hear and understand speech, but the hearing aid will never restore hearing to normal.
-Certain kinds of hearing losses may create a distortion of sounds as well as a reduction in loudness.
+Certain kinds of hearing losses may create sound distortions as well as a reduction in volume.
 Classrooms typically have considerable background noise that increases the difficulty for students with hearing impairments.

 - Digitally recorded lectures

 - Instructors using a lapel microphone for an assistive listening device (for example, an FM system)

 - Lectures with written outlines or notes on the board

 - The interpreter should sit where the student can see both the interpreter and the instructor simultaneously.

 - The student needs a seat in the front of the classroom to see the instructor, board, and screen.